Kerry opens door to 'boots on ground' in Syria, then slams it shut

 "Only the United States has the capability and the capacity to stop Assad and to warn others around the world that this type of behavior is not going to be tolerated," Boehner told reporters.
 "I believe that my colleagues should support this call for action."

-The House, however, is seen as the more difficult chamber from which to win support.
 Kerry, Hagel and Dempsey are due to appear before the House Foreign Affairs Committee on Wednesday.
-(Reporting by Mark Felsenthal, Susan Heavey, Vicki Allen, Arshad Mohammed, Phil Stewart, and Jeff Mason; Writing by John Whitesides; Editing by Karey Van Hall, Alistair Bell and Philip Barbara)
+(Reporting by Mark Felsenthal, Susan Heavey, Vicki Allen, Arshad Mohammed, Phil Stewart, Tom Ferraro, David Lawder, Richard Cowan and Jeff Mason; Writing by John Whitesides; Editing by Karey Van Hall, Alistair Bell and Philip Barbara)